git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/160_RegionFailoverWalkthrough.en.md

 You should be able to see that both S3 buckets have the `out.txt` file

-::alert[This could take 1-2 minutes for both buckets to show ]
+::alert[This could take upto 10 minutes (????
+NEED TO FIGURE OUT TIME HERE ???) for both buckets to show, because we also have Mistral model stored on the bucket which will take increased time to replicate for first time]

+# [ We need to remove following steps 4 - 7 as we dont have EKS cluster in 2nd region for this workshop ]

 ### Step 4: Check the file is synced in the new EKS cluster in 2nd region